 Frequently Asked Questions

-1hr initial consultations cost $160, and 45min reviews are $115.
-Reduced rates offered to health care card holders/ pensioners.
 Please note this is not a bulk billing practice, however any Medicare/ health insurance rebates can be claimed on the spot.
-Fees are reviewed annually (correct as of Jan 2018).
+Fees are reviewed annually (correct as of Jan 2020).

 Of course this depends on individual circumstances, however general recommendations are:

-- Non-diet approach to health/ overcoming emotional eating: 8-12 sessions over 6-12 months
+- Non-diet approach to eating behaviour challenges/ lower level disordered eating/ overcoming emotional and binge eating: 8-12 sessions over 6-12 months

 - Eating disorders:

 - Adolescent Maudsley Family Therapy: approx 20x 60min sessions over 12 months.

 - Adults with Anorexia Nervosa/ Bulimia Nervosa/ Binge Eating Disorder/ OSFED (previously 'EDNOS') with significant weight loss and/or binging/ purging behaviours usually require 12-18 months of weekly sessions initially, tapering to fortnightly, then monthly as your medical stability, symptoms, and emotional health improve, and your disordered behaviours become less frequent.

 - You will also most likely need to see your GP and a psychologist/ psychiatrist during treatment.